flepied/logilic/README.rst

  yes

-Examples have been tested with GNU Prolog 1.4.1
+Examples have been tested with GNU Prolog 1.4.1 and SWI Prolog 6.0.2.